How I AI: Vibe-Coding a Kid-Friendly AI Fortune Teller App for Halloween with GitHub Spark

 "when you sprinkle kindness like fairy dust, the whole world transforms into a playground of magical adventures and shimmering smiles."

 Make the fortunes a little more concrete.
 And maybe a little more humorous.
-Try not to use such big words.Step 4: The Final Kid-Friendly Result
+Try not to use such big words.Keep iterating until the fortunes feel memorable

 "This week you will find a shiny rock that looks like a slice of pizza and makes everyone giggle"